 How much is SR-22 insurance per month in Montana?

-Montana drivers with a DUI can expect to pay an average of $316 a month for full coverage insurance with an SR-22.
+Drivers in Montana who have a DUI on their record can expect to pay $316 per month for a full coverage policy, which includes an SR-22.

 Not all insurance companies offer car insurance for high-risk drivers, so you might need to shop around to secure coverage.
 When you do find an insurer, expect to pay higher premiums.